nickbnf/glogg/README.md

 [ ![homebrew cask](https://img.shields.io/homebrew/cask/v/klogg?style=flat)](https://formulae.brew.sh/cask/klogg)

 #### Linux
+It is recommended to use klogg package from distribution-specific [repositories](https://repology.org/project/klogg/versions).

-Linux packages are also available from DEB and RPM repositories.
+Generic packages are available from klogg DEB and RPM repositories hosted at JFrog Artifactory.
+They are built to run on Ubuntu 16.04 and Centos 8 (x86-64 only).

 For DEB add klogg artifactory repository, then install from apt:
 ```